ketanjain113/WeBoard/README.md

 ## Usage

-- Open `index.html` in your web browser to launch the web app or just go to https://whimsical-tapioca-966d6c.netlify.app/.
+- Open `index.html` in your web browser to launch the web app.
 - Choose your preferred drawing tool from the toolbar.
 - Start drawing on the canvas using your mouse or touch input (for touch-enabled devices).